mariogj/lanyon/download.md

 ## API client library included
-We develop this library so that you only need to write a few lines in your code to start using MSS.
+We develop this library written in C++ so that you only need to write a few lines in your code to start using MSS.
 Further, we also provide some Visual Studio example projects.

 ## Requirements